Staffordshire: Sport

 The modern county of Staffordshire currently has three professional football clubs – Stoke City and Port Vale, both from Stoke-on-Trent, and Burton Albion, who play in Burton upon Trent.

-Stoke City, one of the oldest professional football clubs in existence, were founded in 1863 and played at the Victoria Ground for 119 years from 1878 until their relocation to the Britannia Stadium (now named the Bet365 Stadium) in 1997.
+Stoke City, one of the oldest professional football clubs in existence, was founded in 1863 and played at the Victoria Ground for 119 years from 1878 until its relocation to the Britannia Stadium (now named the Bet365 Stadium) in 1997.
 They were among the 12 founder members of the Football League in 1888.
 By the late 1930s, they were established First Division members and boasted arguably the finest footballer in England at the time in right-winger Stanley Matthews, who had two spells with the club between 1930 and his retirement in 1965 at the age of 50.
 In 1972, the club finally won a major trophy when they lifted the Football League Cup, but after relegation from the First Division in 1985 they would not experience top flight football for 23 years.
 After spending some two decades bouncing between the second and third tiers of the English league, they finally reclaimed their top flight status in 2008 by securing promotion to the Premier League.
 Stoke City reached their first FA Cup final in 2011, but lost 1–0 to Manchester City.

-Port Vale, who like Stoke City play in Stoke-on-Trent, were formed in 1876 and became members of the Football League in 1892.
+Port Vale, who like Stoke City play in Stoke-on-Trent, was formed in 1876 and became members of the Football League in 1892.
 After more than 70 years at various stadiums around the city, the club moved to its present home, Vale Park, in 1950.
 In early 1936, they had eliminated First Division champions Sunderland from the FA Cup.
 Another FA Cup success came in February 1988 when they eliminated seven-time winners Tottenham Hotspur from the competition.
 Promotion to the Second Division for the first time since the 1960s was secured in 1989, and Vale would spend nine of the next 11 years at this level.
 However, the club has been less successful since the turn of the 21st century, and suffered relegation to League Two – the fourth tier of the English league – in 2008.
 The club has seen an upturn in its fortunes as the club was promoted to League One in the 2012–13 season.
 In the 2016–17 season Port Vale were relegated back to League Two.

 West Bromwich Albion, Wolverhampton Wanderers and Walsall are also notable clubs based in the historic county boundaries.

 The county's other professional football team is Burton Albion, based in Burton upon Trent, who currently play in League One.

 The county has a number of non-league football clubs, including Tamworth, Stafford Rangers, Hednesford Town, Chasetown and Leek Town.